Data Privacy and Security Policy and Statement of Information Handling Practices

-We are committed to supporting a robust privacy and security standard for all data exchanges through the Alliance services.
-As such, our services and specifications are designed with privacy as a key consideration.
+We are committed to supporting a robust privacy and security standard for all data exchanges through the Alliance Services.
+As such, the Services and Alliance Specifications are designed with privacy as a key consideration.

-This Policy does not supersede or replace any Applicable Laws, including HIPAA, or any federal or state laws or regulations applicable to CommonWell or any Adopter.
-In their use of the Services, Adopters are obligated to remain compliant with all Applicable Laws related to the use of the Services.
-All Covered Entities are required to enter into Business Associate Agreements with other parties as required by law.
+This Policy does not supersede or replace any Applicable Laws, including HIPAA, or any federal or state laws or regulations applicable to Alliance, or any Authorized Users.
+In their use of the Services, Authorized Users represent and warrant that they shall remain compliant with all Applicable Laws related to the use of the Services.
+All Covered Entities are required to enter into Business Associate Agreements with other Covered Entities as required by law.

 Use and Disclosure of Health Information

-Health Data is required to be used by Adopters, or their contractors, only as necessary to provide or receive the benefit of the Services, including to carry out the following related to the Services: (a) submitting requests for Health Data relating to individual patients, (b) identifying whether other Adopters maintain Health Data relating to those patients, (c) requesting such Health Data from Adopters maintaining it, and (d) transmitting requested Health Data to the requesting Authorized Users, or (e) as otherwise specifically approved by Alliance in accordance with an authorized Use Case, and for no other purposes.
+Health Data shall be used by or on behalf of Authorized Users only as necessary to provide or receive the benefit of the Services, including to carry out the following related to the Services: (a) submitting requests for Health Data relating to individual patients, (b) identifying whether other Authorized Users maintain Health Data relating to those patients, (c) requesting such Health Data from Authorized Users maintaining it, (d) transmitting requested Health Data to the requesting Authorized Users, or (e) as otherwise specifically approved by Alliance in accordance with an authorized Use Case, and for no other purposes.
 In addition, Alliance or Service Provider may de-identify PHI, as defined in 45 CFR § 164.514(b)(1) and 164.514(b)(2), and store Health Data and de-identified PHI for the sole purposes of providing the Services in accordance with the terms of the applicable service agreement between Alliance and Service Provider, and for no other purpose.

-Adopters are required to obtain all necessary patient consents and authorizations required under Applicable Law.
-Patient consents must be: (a) made with full transparency and education, (b) made only after the patient has had sufficient time to review any applicable educational material, (c) commensurate with circumstances for why Health Data is exchanged, (d) not used for discriminatory purposes or as a condition for receiving medical treatment, (e) consistent with patient expectations, and (f) revocable at any time.
+Authorized Users are required to obtain all necessary patient consents and authorizations required under Applicable Law.
+Patient consents must be: (a) made with full transparency and education, (b) made only after the patient has had sufficient time to review any applicable educational material, (c) commensurate with the circumstances for which the Health Data is exchanged, (d) not used for discriminatory purposes or as a condition for receiving medical treatment, (e) consistent with patient expectations, and (f) revocable at any time.

 Identity Management and Authentication

-Each Adopter is fully responsible for all uses of Login Credentials issued to (or created by) its End Users, for authentication and identity management of each End User that accesses the Services, and for ensuring that such Login Credentials are unique to each End User and remain secure.
-Adopters are required to ensure that each End User accessing Health Data using the Services is properly identified, authenticated and authorized under Applicable Law to access such Health Data.
+Each Authorized Users is fully responsible for all uses of any applicable Login Credentials issued to it or created by it or its users, and for authentication and identity management of each user accessing the Services on behalf of Authorized Users, and for ensuring that such Login Credentials are unique to each user, and that such credentials remain secure.
+Authorized Users are required to ensure that each of its users accessing Health Data using the Services is properly identified, authenticated and authorized under Applicable Law to access such Health Data.

-Members are required to maintain a secure information technology environment and to use appropriate technical, administrative and physical safeguards to prevent the use or disclosure of PHI other than as permitted hereunder, including appropriate administrative, physical and technical safeguards that protect the confidentiality, integrity and availability of PHI accessed or disclosed through the Services.
+Authorized Users are required to maintain a secure information technology environment and to use appropriate technical, administrative and physical safeguards to prevent the use or disclosure of PHI other than as permitted hereunder, including appropriate administrative, physical and technical safeguards that protect the confidentiality, integrity and availability of PHI accessed or disclosed through the Services.
 Authorized Users representing Business Associates or Covered Entities are required to develop, implement, maintain and use the safeguards identified in HIPAA Security Rule, 45 C.F.R.
 Part 160 and 164, Subparts A and C.

-All Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Member’s and End User’s network and computers, (d) keep Login Credentials strictly confidential and take all reasonable precautions to prevent unauthorized use, misuse or compromise of Login Credentials, and (e) monitor and investigate fraudulent activity that involves the Services.
+Adopters are required to: (a) connect via secure web services connections or through virtual private network (VPN) connection between its local area network (LAN) and the Services, (b) implement, use and maintain commercially reasonable firewall technology, (c) implement, maintain and assume all costs for a business class virus protection solution on the Authorized User’s network and computers, and (d) monitor and investigate potential or actual fraudulent activity that involves the Services.

-Adopters shall not use the Services to conduct any business or activity, or solicit the performance of any activity, which is prohibited by or would violate any Applicable Laws, or for purposes that may create civil or criminal liability, including: (a) uses which are defamatory, deceptive, obscene, or otherwise inappropriate; (b) uses that violate or infringe upon the rights of any other person, such as unauthorized distribution of copyrighted material; (c) “spamming,” sending unsolicited bulk e-mail or other messages on the Services or sending unsolicited advertising or similar conduct; (d) threats to or harassment of another; (e) impersonating another person or other misrepresentation of source; (f) copying, selling, reselling or exploiting any portion of the Services, except as expressly permitted by Alliance in accordance with an approved Use Case; and (g) assisting or permitting any persons in engaging in any of the activities described in this paragraph.
+Authorized Users shall not use the Services to conduct any business or activity, or solicit the performance of any activity, which is prohibited by or would violate any Applicable Laws, or for purposes that may create civil or criminal liability, including: (a) uses which are defamatory, deceptive, obscene, or otherwise inappropriate; (b) uses that violate or infringe upon the rights of any other person, such as unauthorized distribution of copyrighted material; (c) “spamming,” sending unsolicited bulk e-mail or other messages using the Services or sending unsolicited advertising or similar conduct; (d) threats to or harassment of another; (e) impersonating another person or other misrepresentation of source; (f) copying, selling, reselling or exploiting any portion of the Services, including Health Data, except as expressly permitted by Alliance in accordance with an approved Use Case; and (g) assisting or permitting any persons in engaging in any of the activities described in this paragraph.
 Authorized Users shall not expose or introduce or facilitate the exposure or introduction of any Malicious Code into the Services, or any Alliance system or network, or the systems or networks of any Authorized Users, Alliance Member or Alliance Service Provider. .

 In addition to terms defined above, capitalized terms in this Policy have the following meanings:

-“Applicable Laws” means all applicable federal, state, and local laws, including privacy laws, and those governing sensitive conditions, and including regulations concerning the privacy and/or security of personal information or personal information breach notification, including HIPAA.
+“Applicable Laws” means all applicable federal, state, and local laws, including but not limited to privacy laws, HIPAA, and those concerning the use of PHI related to minors, personally identifiable information, and sensitive personal information.

 “Health Data” means health information, including information and PHI that is received, transmitted, stored or maintained through the Services.